neo4j-field/query_verifier/README.md

 This project is designed to help validate cypher queries against a specific Neo4j version.

-If you need to upgrade from version X to version Y and want to ensure all your queries remain valid, you can collect query logs from version X and then run this script against version Y.
+If you need to upgrade from version X to version Y and want to ensure all your queries remain valid, you can collect query logs from version X and then run this script to validate them before the upgrade.
+You can test directly against version Y, or against the latest version X. Depending on the target version, deprecated queries will either fail or raise deprecation notifications, both of which will be logged in the output of this script.

 By default the script will start a neo4j version Y container and send it each distinct query it found in the inputs.